vinitkesh/DND_Website/README.md

    1. [ ] About us
    2. [x] Events
 2. [ ] Hero section
-   1. [ ] DND: The dance and dramatics
+   1. [ ] DND: The dance and dramatics forum of
 3. [ ] About section
 4. [ ] Events section
 5. [ ] Footer